alexbain/btc-box/README.md

 * Ensure that /var/log/* is being logged to logstash
 * Elasticsearch endpoints used for writing data should require HTTP basic auth, at a minimum

+### Disclaimer

+Do not use btc-box to store bitcoins.
+It is not intended to be used as a wallet.
+This project is designed to provide a strong foundation you can use to build bitcoin based applications.